Large-scale bioindustry testing hub planned for Stanislaus County. Here’s where

 The site near southeast Modesto would accommodate large-scale testing of ideas for turning crop and other waste into new products.

-The tentative selection had not been public until it turned up deep in the agenda packet for Tuesday’s meeting of the Stanislaus County Board of Supervisors.
+The tentative selection had not been public until it turned up deep in the agenda packet for Tuesday’s evening meeting of the Stanislaus County Board of Supervisors.
 It gets a quarterly update on various aspects of bioindustry.
 This is part of the consent calendar, usually approved without comment.

 This story was originally published May 18, 2026 at 12:12 PM.